 TECH PACK DESIGN

-When Do I Need A Tech Pack ?
+When Do You Need A Tech Pack ?

-There are times when you absolutely do need a tech pack.
+You do not always need a tech pack, but there are times when they are absolutely necessary.
 If you have decided to have your designs sampled and manufactured abroad, you would be well advised to have a professional tech pack.
 Or if you are using a factory that does not have highly experienced pattern cutters.

 Tech Pack Designer.

-It takes a tremendous amount of knowledge and experience to be a professional fashion tech pack designer.
-There are countless people in the UK clothing industry offering this services, but most are just not up to the job.
+It takes a tremendous amount of knowledge and experience to be a professional apparel tech pack designer.
+And there are countless freelance tech pack designers in the UK clothing industry offering this services, but many are just not up to the job.

 It takes at least ten years experience to become proficient in tech pack design, although twenty would be better.
 Experienced freelance apparel tech pack designers are very hard to find in the UK.